 Learn to predict risk and apply mathematical modeling

 Saint Mary’s is one of two women’s colleges with a SAM major.
 That being said, this major is recognized by the Society of Actuaries as a pre-actuarial program.
-This track will prepare you to enter into the actuarial field as a professional who applies mathematical and statistical methods to finance and insurance, particularly to the assessment of risk, or to pursue a career in statistics.
+This track will prepare you to enter into the actuarial field as a professional who applies mathematical and statistical methods to finance and insurance, particularly to the assessment of risk.
 Additionally, this track will prepare you to pursue a career in statistics.

 Apply mathematics to the physical world